 (I am a mom, a nurse, and a lactation consultant.
 I am not an herbalist, so please double check with your healthcare provider if you have specific health issues or are on any medications.)

 As a nurse, I spent the first 8 years of my career scoffing at herbal remedies.
 Then I had a baby.
 After my first, I struggled with a lot of anxiety, pelvic pain, and fluid retention.
 After my second, I struggled with some wild hormonal issues including really short cycles and twice-monthly migraines.
+I so wish I knew what a postpartum doula was because I definitely could have used their support.
 I’ve sought out pretty much every professional you can think of for answers, both within familiar Western medicine and the more esoteric fields I would’ve rolled my eyes at 13 years ago, fresh out of school.

 Long story short, this insane journey has brought me to the wonderful world of plant medicine.
 Herbalists refer to the tools of their trade as plant allies and often talk about them as living things with unique personalities.
 Today, I want to dip your toes in the water of plant medicine with the least threatening, most accessible modality out there: a cup of tea.